Aqib-Mushtaq-Khan/LEO-Satellite-Network-Simulation/README.md

 # Hypatia - LEO Satellite Network Simulation Framework

 ## Overview
 Hypatia is a comprehensive Python-based simulation framework designed for modeling and analyzing Low Earth Orbit (LEO) satellite constellations such as Kuiper, Starlink, and Telesat.
-This framework enables researchers to simulate satellite network states, communication links, and evaluate network performance under realistic conditions.
+This framework enables researchers to simulate satellite network states and communication links, and to evaluate network performance under realistic conditions.

 ## Key Features
 - Simulation of satellite states and communication links (Ground-to-Satellite and Inter-Satellite links)